jfactory-es/jfactory-starterkit/README.md

 ## Without Webpack

-If you don't want to bundle the application, you can edit index.html to uncomment the external imports, then edit app.js to use the umd module.
+If you prefer to run this application without webpack, uncomment the scripts in the index.html and edit the app.js as explained in comments.

-You may need a local server because fetch disallows local access (alternatively you can retarget the fetch urls to external sources)
+Because fetch() does not allow local urls, you may need to re-target their urls to something external, or load the application from your own local server.